Shah-Aneri/Shortest-Path-Road---Trip-/README.md

 ➔ The search abstractions for this problem are stated below:

-◆ State Space: All possible cities mentioned in the dataset ◆ Successor Function: Any city which plays an intermediate to reach our destination or the destination itself.
+◆ State Space: All possible cities mentioned in the dataset.

+◆ Successor Function: Any city which plays an intermediate to reach our destination or the destination itself.

-◆ Cost: As defined by the input(segments, distance, time or mpg) ◆ Goal state: the destination city with the required cost function
+◆ Cost: As defined by the input(segments, distance, time or mpg)

+◆ Goal state: the destination city with the required cost function